Current Projects include:

 LifeSpace is to engage artists and scientists in exciting new collaborations and to foster long-term cross-disciplinary activity that will provide these communities and the public with greater insight into the broad spectrum of life sciences research.
 This research-driven gallery space is curated as a collaborative partnership between researchers from Duncan of Jordanstone College of Art and Design and researchers from the School of Life Sciences.
 It enables an exciting opportunity for interdisciplinary art and science interactions as well as providing a location for curatorial exchange between staff, students, researchers and the general public.

 Throughout the year, Plant Sciences run events aimed at reaching a wide audience, from school children to adults.
 The scientists are passionate about engaging the public about their research and the critical importance of plants in all of our lives.
-Their flagship event is their annual Power of Plants day at the University of Dundee Botanic Gardens in collaboration with them and colleagues in the James Hutton Institute.
+Their flagship event is their annual Power of Plants day at the University of Dundee Botanic Garden where they run the science strand in collaboration with colleagues in the James Hutton Institute.